KrakenIsHere/The-Vineheart-Realm/0. World/5. Story/1. The Wound/The Godwound.md

 # The Scar
 (WIP)

-At the core of the realm lies the Godwound, an eternal scar upon reality itself - a testament to the cataclysmic forces that shaped the new realm.
+At the core of the realm lies [[The Godwound]], an eternal scar upon reality itself - a testament to the cataclysmic forces that shaped the new realm.
 This cosmic injury bleeds divine energy into the fabric of existence, warping and reshaping reality.

 ## Nature
-The Godwound is not merely a physical location, but a metaphysical tear in reality's tapestry.
+[[The Godwound]] is not merely a physical location, but a metaphysical tear in reality's tapestry.
 It pulses with the residual power of creation itself, a reminder of the violent birth of this realm.

 ## Manifestations